Top Dentists 2012

 About The List

-In finding a dentist or specialist, it is vital to find someone who takes the time to listen to you and learn about your concerns, and who then designs a treatment plan that’s tailored to your needs.
+In finding a dentist or specialist, it is vital to find someone who takes the time to listen to you and learn about your concerns.
+If your new dentist works with you to develop a treatment plan to enhance, protect, and maintain your dental health, then you're off to a good start.
 Most dentists pride themselves on educating their patients on treatments and procedures, in an effort to help patients understand exactly what is being done — and why.

 General Dentists (DDS):